Calathea fasciata (Goeppertia fasciata) Indoor Care, Propagation and Problems

 Where to buy

-If you would like to add Calathea Plants to your collection, Buy Calathea Plants online from Etsy.
+If you would like to add Calathea Plants to your collection, you may acquire these plants from Etsy (Link to Etsy).

 Calathea fasciata, Calathea fasciata